What are the latest news in the AI governance market?

 Insights

-- The AI governance market is moving from advice to evidence, because customers need audit trails, risk reports, and proof that AI controls actually work.
+• The AI governance market is moving from principles to proof, as buyers increasingly need audit trails, evidence packs, risk records, and independent evaluation results.

 This chart, featured in our AI governance market deck, looks at Credo's strategy in AI governance